core-wg/resource-directory/draft-ietf-core-resource-directory.md

     domain.

   con :=
   : Context (optional).
-This parameter sets the scheme, address and port at
+This parameter sets the scheme, address and port of the multicast address associated with the group.
-    which this server is available in the form scheme://host:port/path.
-In the absence of this parameter the scheme of the protocol, source address and source port of the register request are assumed.
-This parameter is mandatory when the directory is filled by a third party such as an commissioning tool.
-When con is used, scheme and host are mandatory and port and path parameters are optional.
+     When con is used, scheme and host are mandatory and port parameter is optional.

 Content-Format:
 : application/link-format